 When visiting Kaesong, the city just a hop, skip and jump away from the DMZ, be sure to try a traditional Pansangi lunch.
-Traditionally served to royalty during the Koryo Dynasty, pansangi is a series of bronze bowls filled with various marinated meats, tofu, a variety of vegetables, kimchi and a curious acorn jelly.
+Traditionally served to royalty during the Koryo Dynasty, Pansangi is a series of bronze bowls filled with various marinated meats, tofu, a variety of vegetables, kimchi and a curious acorn jelly.

 Another essential Korean dish for the uninitiated is the humble bibimbap, literally translated as “mixed rice.”
 Pork, kimchi, tofu, vegetables and gochujang (a chili sauce) are combined in rice and cooked at your table in a hot stone vessel.
 Make sure you scrape those deliciously crunchy bits of rice off the sides and don’t be scared to add more gochujang.
-Pictured above is a vegetarian option.

 Perfect for those cold winter nights in Pyongyang, let your hot-pot broth marinate in the flavours of pork, tofu and an assortment of vegetables.
 When eating at the famous ‘Hot Pot Restaurant’ in Pyongyang, you can add salt, pepper, chili and piles of straight-up powdered MSG (looks like salt but more crystal-y) to your own tastes.

-9. Kimchi (duh)
+9. North Korean Kimchi

-10. Air Koryo Burger
+10. The infamous Air Koryo Burger